-- T4.2 Contextualisation (Fraunhofer, CERTH-ITI) (M1-M36) - T4.2.1 State of the art and requirements analysis for contextualisation (M1-6)
+T4.2 Contextualisation (UMONS, CERTH-ITI) (M1-M30)

+T4.2.1 State of the art and requirements analysis for contextualisation (M1-6)

-This subtask will provide a study of the context adaptation requirements for multimedia environments and a comprehensive research and evaluation of the state-of-the-art approaches on contextual adaptation of both user profile and knowledge base.
+This subtask will provide a study of the current research and evaluation of the state-of-the-art approaches on user behaviour tracking

-T4.2.2 First specification for context modelling, filtering and content adaptation (M7-12)

-Mechanism for identifying user context based on resource-extracted multimedia annotation and techniques to filter and model a context-aware semantic sub-profile of the user.
+T4.2.2 First specification for personalisation based on user behaviour (M7-12) Mechanism for identifying user interests based on their physical behaviour, e.g. eye tracking allows to identify which concepts in video catch and hold user attention.

-T4.2.3 Extensions/refinements to context modelling, filtering and content adaptation (M13-24)

-Mechanism for identifying and extracting the semantic knowledge in context, based on resource-extracted multimedia annotation and technique to pull and model context-aware semantic knowledge.
+T4.2.3 Extensions/refinements for personalisation based on user behaviour (M13-24) Mechanism for identifying and extracting the semantic knowledge in user behavioural tracking.

-T4.2.4 Advanced concept-based analysis for filtering and adaptation of content (M25-36)
+T4.2.4 Advanced concept-based analysis for personalisation based on user behaviour (M25-30)

-This subtask will provide the mechanism to expand context identification with the aid of external web resources based on available high-level multimedia concepts for filtering and contextualising the provided concepts and content.
+This subtask will provide the mechanism to expand the personalisation of the ConnectME services with the aid of external web resources based on available high-level multimedia concepts for filtering and contextualising the identified concepts and content of interest to the user.

-T4.3 Personalized content filter (Fraunhofer, CERTH-ITI, UEP, STI) (M7-M36)
+T4.3 Personalized content filter (IAIS, CERTH-ITI, UEP, UMON) (M7-M30)